ngutn24/RollBuddy/README.md

 2. Running the `npm_start` task will run a local server

 #### Backend
-1. The easiest way to run the backend server is to open up the project in IntelliJ
+1. Run the `run_backend` Gradle task to start the backend.

+  _Alternatively_, you can run it in Inellij:
-2. Press the green button next to the `main` method in `Session.java` and the backend server should run
+> Press the green button next to the `main` method in `Session.java` and the server will be executed:
 ![executionImage](readmeresources/backendexecution.png)

 ## Current Working Use Case